 1. Audit approach

-There were no changes to our audit approach as set out to you in our External Audit Plan dated 3 October 2022 and no further significant risks were identified during the course of the audit.
+There were no changes to our audit approach as set out to you in our External Audit Plan and no further significant risks were identified during the course of the audit.

 Our assessment of audit materiality was as follows: